Aberdeen: Air

 Aberdeen International Airport (ABZ), sited in Dyce in the north of the city, serves domestic and international destinations in France, the Netherlands, Spain, Ireland and Scandinavian countries.
 The heliport, which serves the oil industry and rescue services, is one of the world's busiest commercial heliports.

 Cycling

 Aberdeen is connected to the UK's National Cycle Network; it has a track to the south, connecting to cities including Dundee and Edinburgh, and one to the north that forks about 10 mi from the city into two different tracks heading to Inverness and Fraserburgh respectively.
 Two popular shared-use paths, along old railway lines, are the Deeside Way to Banchory (which will eventually connect to Ballater) and the Formartine and Buchan Way to Ellon, both used by a mixture of cyclists, walkers and occasionally horses.

+In May 2026, a self-service e-bike hire scheme was introduced in Aberdeen, operated by Voi Technology.
+Some 350 bikes are available on a pay-as-you-go basis.
+The scheme replaced an earlier bike hire scheme which was operated between 2022 and 2024 by The Big Issue and Sharebike but which was scrapped because of funding issues as well as vandalism.

 Water

 Aberdeen Harbour is important as the largest in the north of Scotland and serves the ferry route to Orkney and Shetland.
 Established in 1136, the harbour has been referred to as the "oldest business in Britain".

 The Dee Estuary, Aberdeen's harbour, started out as a fishing port, moving on to steam trawlers and serving the oil industry; it is now a major port of departure for the Baltic and Scandinavia.